 Only eight of these watches were made especially for His Majesty Qaboos Bin Said of Oman.
 The 6270 is a full yellow gold watch with a pave diamond set dial, baguette diamond bezel, and sapphires where the numbers would be.
 These are some of the most unique, flashy, and hard-to-come-by Daytonas ever made.

-If you were able to find a Daytona 6270 (of which there are probably only ten in existence), it would be valued at well over $1 million.
+If you’re able to find a Daytona 6270 (of which there are probably only ten in existence), it would likely fetch over $1.5 million.

 Rolex Daytona 16520

-This reference number from the 1980s is unique, as it was part of the first-ever automatic Daytona series of watches.
+This reference, launched in 1988, was in important evolution in the Rolex Daytona’s history.
+It was part of the first-ever automatic Daytona series of watches.
 The watch is often nicknamed the “Zenith Daytona” as it is powered by a modified Zenith El-Primero-based caliber.
 The 16520 is a sleek and modernized version of the Daytona, with a classic steel look.

 Rolex Daytona 116520